lingeringwillx/RefPack-QFS-Resources/FORMATS.md

 Refpack is also used in TT Fusion's games on the PSP and DS consoles[^lego].
 They likely obtained the algorithm through its predecessor, Warthog Games, which developed some games that are published by EA[^warthog].

-Files can be compressed in multiple chunks.
-With the chunk size mentioned in the header.
+Files can be compressed in multiple chunks, with the size of each chunk mentioned in the header.

 ##### Standard